A young Black woman sitting on a bench in the park.

 If you are taking olanzapine to treat bipolar mania or bipolar depression, then you will need to discuss long-term medicines for your bipolar disorder with your doctor.
 This is to help stop the illness coming back.

 For bipolar disorder, it is important to remain on medicines in the long term because every time you become ill, there is more chance of you becoming ill again.
-Olanzapine can be used as a long-term medicine, but there are other choices and lithium is still thought to be the best long-term medicine for bipolar disorder.
+Olanzapine can be used as a long-term medicine, but there are other choices too, and lithium is still thought to be the best long-term medicine for bipolar disorder.
 You should discuss your options with your doctor.

 For schizoaffective disorder, it is probably best to keep taking the olanzapine for several years to reduce the chances of the illness coming back.
 We know less about schizoaffective disorder, but it has some similarities to bipolar disorder and some similarities to schizophrenia.

 Depression is usually treated with an antidepressant medicine, and olanzapine is sometimes added to an antidepressant for more severe depression.
 For people with severe depression, it is best to continue the antidepressant medicine for at least two years to stop the illness from coming back.
 The doctor is likely to recommend continuing olanzapine for the same length of time.
+Your doctor should review your progress on this medication at least once a year.

 You will get the best effect from olanzapine if you take it every day at the dose prescribed by your doctor.